dvsa/vol-app/app/mock-govuk-signin/README.md

 A mock OAuth 2.0/OpenID Connect provider that simulates GOV.UK Sign In for local development and testing.

+## Security Notice

+**⚠️ This is a MOCK service for testing only**

+The following files contain intentionally committed test keys that have **NO security implications**:

+- `mock-private.pem` - RSA private key for mock JWT signing
+- `mock-public.pem` - RSA public key for mock JWT verification
+- `mock-ec-private.pem` - EC private key for mock coreIdentityJWT
+- `mock-ec-public.pem` - EC public key for mock coreIdentityJWT verification

+These keys are:

+- ✅ Intentionally insecure and committed to the repository
+- ✅ Used ONLY for local testing and development
+- ✅ Never used in production environments
+- ✅ Safe to be detected by security scanners (configured in `.gitleaks.toml`)

+**DO NOT** use this service or these keys for any production or security-sensitive purposes.

 ## Features

 - ✅ Full OAuth 2.0 authorization code flow